 Steps to Take Smart Energy Action

 Who is Eligible?
-Residential customers building a new home or performing a gut rehab that will receive electric or gas service from The United Illuminating Company (UI), Connecticut Natural Gas (CNG), or Southern Connecticut Gas (SCG) may qualify for this program.
+Residential customers building a new home or gut rehab that will receive electric or gas service from The United Illuminating Company (UI), Connecticut Natural Gas (CNG), or Southern Connecticut Gas (SCG) may qualify for this program.
 Single-family and multi-family projects are eligible.
 Because new construction rebates require an insulation and thermal bypass inspection, applications MUST be submitted before your home is insulated in order to be eligible.

 Step 1 - Give us a call...

 While you are still in the planning stage, contact us at 877.WISE.USE (877.947.3873).
 Your builder or your Home Energy Rating System (HERS) rater can make the call for you if you prefer.

 Contact a HERS rater during the planning stages.
 The rater will review your plans and provide you with a pre-construction HERS Index score.
 Working with your architect or builder, they will identify energy-efficient improvements needed.

 Visit EnergizeCT.com for a list of participating Connecticut HERS raters.

 Step 2 - Review your plans and program resources...